When I first stepped into the world of CNCs, I was overwhelmed by the many software programs used in the process.

 However, this also means you need an active internet connection at all times to run Easel.

-Easel has a monthly subscription fee of around $20 per month and a yearly subscription for around $13 per month.
+Easel software has a monthly subscription fee of around $20 per month and a yearly subscription for around $13 per month.

-Using Easel does not require you to have any expertise in CAD/CAM software and is easy to use with a good user interface.
+Using Easel software does not require you to have any expertise in CAD/CAM software and is easy to use with a good user interface.

 You can connect to your CNC machine via a USB cable and Easel works best with GRBL controllers.